Roasted Salmon with Spicy Apricot Glaze

-Get a few pieces of salmon.
+Get a few pieces of salmon (Chilean sea bass is a great option as well!).
 Find a baking pan.
 Put salmon on pan.
 Put in oven.
 Stir together three things.
 Brush mixture over almost-cooked salmon, then keep cooking it a little bit.

-1/2 cup apricot preserves
+- 1/2 cup apricot preserves

-1 tablespoon soy sauce
+- 1 tablespoon soy sauce

-1/2 teaspoon red pepper flakes
+- 1/2 teaspoon red pepper flakes

-Nonstick cooking spray
+- Nonstick cooking spray

-4 salmon fillets (about 1-1/2 pounds)
+- 4 salmon fillets (about 1-1/2 pounds)

-Preheat oven to 400 degrees F. In small bowl, whisk together preserves, soy sauce and red pepper flakes until well combined.
+- Preheat oven to 400 degrees F. In small bowl, whisk together preserves, soy sauce and red pepper flakes until well combined.

 - Line rimmed baking pan with foil; spray foil with nonstick spray.
 Place salmon, skin side down, on prepared pan.
 Bake until salmon is almost opaque throughout and internal temperature reaches 140 degrees F, about 12 minutes.

-Turn oven to broiler function (high heat).
+- Turn oven to broiler function (high heat).
 Brush preserve mixture over salmon.
 Broil 1 to 2 minutes or until glaze is bubbly.
 If desired, slip spatula between salmon skin and flesh to remove skin; serve immediately.